ikolossvary/ikolossvary.github.io/content/project/prof-act/index.md

 {{< /spoiler >}}
 - [Multifractal analysis and self-similarity](https://conferences.cirm-math.fr/2751.html), 26-30 June, CIRM.
 - [School and workshop "Dynamics and fractals"](https://www.impan.pl/en/activities/banach-center/conferences/23-simons-v/programme); [Thermodynamic Formalism: Non-additive Aspects and Related Topics](https://www.impan.pl/en/activities/banach-center/conferences/23-thermoform) at the Simons Semester, 7-19 May, IMPAN/Bedlewo.
+{{< spoiler text="Talk" >}}
+Title: *A variational principle for box counting quantities*.
+Abstract: The classical variational principle for topological pressure is an essential tool in thermodynamic formalism.
+The aim of the talk is to extend the framework into a non-conformal setting where we prove a variational principle for an appropriate pressure that is specifically tailored to calculate box counting quantities.
+Similarities and differences between the variational principles will be highlighted.
+As an application, we can derive the {{< math >}}$L^q${{< /math >}} spectrum of self-affine measures supported on planar carpets and higher dimensional sponges.
+{{< /spoiler >}}

 #### 2022